 RESEARCH: INTERVIEWS

-We are seeking participants to complete interviews about the role of visual arts in hurricane recovery.
-Questions relate to the following topics: your role and connection to hurricane-impacted areas, the impact of the storm on your community, compounding circumstances and recovery, post-hurricane material culture, and your connection to art-making, social arts, professional arts, and virtual arts engagement.
+We are seeking participants to complete interviews about the perception of visual arts use in hurricane recovery.
+Questions relate to the following topics: your role and connection to hurricane-impacted areas, the impact of the storm on your community, compounding circumstances and recovery, post-hurricane material culture, and your connection to art-making, including social arts, professional arts, and virtual arts engagement.

 Participant Qualifications: Adult Participants ages 18+ with a direct connection to a hurricane-impacted area, including self-identified artists, non-artist community members and stakeholders who have a role in decision-making, recovery, care, or research of hurricane-impacted communities.